isene/RTFM/README.md

 S-TAB  | Previous page (if you have moved down the document first - ∆ in the top right) w      | Change the width of the left/right panes (left pane ⇒ ⅓ ⇒ ¼ ⇒ ⅕ ⇒ ⅙ ⇒ ½ ⇒ ⅓)
-\-      | Toggle preview in right pane (turn it off for faster traversing of directories)
+\-      | Toggle preview in right pane (turn it off for faster traversing of directories) _      | Toggle preview of images in right pane

 ### Additinal commands